Vale: a prose linter

 Evaluate customizations

-It may tempting to turn off a test that routinely flags false positives.
-If an embarrassing mistake slips through as a result, consider reversing the change.
+It may tempting to turn off a specific rule that routinely flags false positives.
+Before doing so, consider the impact of letting an embarrassing mistake slip through.

 - Media Library (Vale.sh)